hashicorp/design-system/website/docs/components/form/toggle/partials/code/how-to-use.md

 Depending on how you're going to process the user input upon submission (eg. server-side via form `POST` or client-side using JavaScript) you will need to provide a `name` attribute or a custom `ID` attribute to the field.
 Since the decision on how to process the input data is left to the consumers, the examples provided omit these specific arguments for sake of simplicity.
 !!!

-There are different possible ways to use the `Form::Toggle` component: using the "base" variant (essentially just the control itself), using the "field" variant (the control plus label, helper text and error), or using the "group" variant (a list of fields with legend, helper text and error).
+There are different possible ways to use the `Form::Toggle` component: using the ”base” variant (essentially just the control itself), using the “field” variant (the control plus label, helper text and error), or using the “group” variant (a list of fields with legend, helper text and error).

 The "field" and "group" are the most common variants to use because they provide, for free and out of the box, a lot of accessibility-related enhancements.
 The "base" variant is to be used if and when you need to achieve custom layouts or have special use cases not covered by the other variants.